-Gerald Haigh, an education writer and journalist, is also an ex-head teacher and as a result he still has close contacts within many education establishments.
+Gerald Haigh, an education writer and journalist, has close contacts within many education establishments.
 It was because of this that we asked him to interview a wide group of people about the use of Cloud services in education, which meant understanding what's going on today, as well as what the future might look like.
 The results of this work is now available as a white paper - "Baby steps into the Cloud - ICT as a service for education"

 We think that in the future you're likely to see a more dynamic mix between on-site IT systems and cloud-based ones.
 And this white paper is designed to help identify, discuss and address some of the key considerations as more choices become available.

 One of the key questions is whether we expect the delivery of ICT services to fundamentally change direction in the future.
-I remember being told by Becta that UK education could never reach its carbon emission reduction targets whilst we had so many servers in schools.
-But does that mean taking them all out, and replacing them with Cloud services instead?
+There's a big focus on Shared Services in Higher Education.
+But does that mean completely changing your IT infrastructure, and replacing it with Cloud services instead?
 And what does that mean about the role of IT managers?
 Well, the white paper doesn't have all of the answers - but it sets out to consider some of the questions that are being raised.

 We don’t normally expect a school, college or university to generate its own electricity.
 There’s no building with a bank of generators, no “Manager of Electrical Generation”, leading a team of technicians and adding to the woes of a vice-chancellor, principal, head or business manager.
 That would surely be absurd, when all that’s really needed is a big “On-Off” switch and a phone to shout down when the service fails.